 I’m not even sure how much I’ve spent so far on pursuing this goal because my life is travel.
 I don’t have a permanent home base, so my living expenses have become my travel expenses.
 Do you know how much you’ve spent living in the last decade?

-If I weren’t working remotely and just spending my savings traveling the world, I would be much more concerned with this question.
+If I weren’t working remotely and spending my savings traveling the world, I would be more concerned with this question.

-Fortunately over the last few years, I’ve managed to find a way to make a living creating travel content for myself and others which now supports my travels.
+Fortunately, over the last few years, I’ve found a way to make a living creating travel content for myself and others that now supports my travels.

 And the best part about working for yourself is there’s no limit on how much income you can make.